lennartkerkvliet/statutes/rules-of-procedure.md

 ## Termination {#mem-termination}
 The members can leave the Federation on the following conditions:

-(1) the members of the Federation can resign by themselves.
+(a) The members of the Federation can resign by themselves.
-(2) the members of the Federation can be expelled.
+(b) The members of the Federation can be expelled.

 A request for voluntary resignation by a member organization needs to be filed with the Bureau through an official representative of the member organization.
 The General Assembly validates this request before the member organization is deregistered.
 In a case of the General Assembly not confirming the termination request, the membership will terminate at the end of the calendar year.
 A motion to expel a member can be submitted by the Bureau or two full members and needs to be submitted four weeks prior to the start of the General Assembly.
 Such a motion can be submitted if the targeted member organization is suspected of breaching any of the membership obligations.